Snipper: A Spatiotemporal Transformer for Simultaneous Multi-Person 3D Pose Estimation Tracking and Forecasting on a Video Snippet: Experiments

 \subsection{Ablation Study}

-\aftersubsection We present several key ablation studies (discussed in Sec.~\ref{sec:3Dattention}) on JTA dataset to highlight effectiveness and efficiency of our proposed spatiotemporal deformable attention and the correlation between pose estimation and tracking in Tab.~\ref{tab:ablation}.
+We present several key ablation studies (discussed in Sec.~\ref{sec:3Dattention}) on JTA dataset to highlight effectiveness and efficiency of our proposed spatiotemporal deformable attention and the correlation between pose estimation and tracking in Tab.~\ref{tab:ablation}.
+The comparison of five attention strategies in terms of training time v.s. performance is shown in Fig.~\ref{fig:compare_attention} to illustrate the effectiveness and efficiency of our proposed attention module.
 More ablation studies are provided in the supplementary.

-\boldstart{Self-attention}~\cite{wang2021end} Our method outperforms self-attention (more than 20\% in all metrics), which is due to two main factors: (1) destruction of spatiotemporal local context within multi-frame features and (2) prohibitive compute for high-resolution multi-scale image features needed to estimate pose of small people.
+\boldstart{Self-attention}~\cite{wang2021end}.
+Our method outperforms self-attention (more than 20\% in all metrics), which is due to two main factors: (1) destruction of spatiotemporal local context within multi-frame features and (2) prohibitive compute for high-resolution multi-scale image features needed to estimate pose of small people.

-\boldstart{Na\"ive extension of spatial deformable attention}~\cite{zhu2020deformable} This strategy performs slightly worse than ours, especially for accurate pose estimation (53.8 vs 60.3 of F1$@0.4$m) as it neglects scene/camera/object motions through time, where the temporal features at the same image position are not corresponding.
+\boldstart{Na\"ive spatial deformable attention}~\cite{zhu2020deformable}.
+This strategy performs slightly worse than ours, especially for accurate pose estimation (53.8 vs 60.3 of F1$@0.4$m) as it neglects scene/camera/object motions through time, where the temporal features at the same image position are not corresponding.

-\boldstart{Direct 3D sampling} This strategy also outperforms self-attention, showing that deformable attention in 3D space is an essential technique to encode spatiotemporal information from multi-frame features.
+\boldstart{Direct 3D sampling.} This strategy also outperforms self-attention, showing that deformable attention in 3D space is an essential technique to encode spatiotemporal information from multi-frame features.
 However, it is still worse than ours by a large margin, mainly because the interpolation in temporal domain is ill-defined without known correspondences between frames such as optical flow, which leads to the aggregated features incorrect in time.

-\boldstart{Entire snippet sampling} Our mechanism requires less computation cost and takes only 50\% training time of model with attention over the entire snippet, but gives similar performance, which showcases the efficiency of our approach.
+\boldstart{Entire snippet sampling.} Our mechanism requires less computation cost and takes only 50\% training time of model with attention over the entire snippet, but gives similar performance, which showcases the efficiency of our approach.

-\boldstart{Ours (2D pose tracking)} means the association between snippets is based on 2D pose instead of 3D pose, which reduces 7.3\% on MOTA and 2\% on 3D-PCK.
+\boldstart{Ours (2D pose tracking) and Ours (bbx tracking)} means the association between snippets is based on 2D pose or 2D bounding box instead of 3D pose, which reduces 7.3\% on MOTA and 2\% on 3D-PCK for 2D pose and 8.6\% and 3.4\% for 2D bounding box.
 Compared to 2D pose, 3D pose alleviates the issues of occlusion between people on an image since depth information is considered, which demonstrates that effective pose estimation facilitates tracking.

 \boldstart{Ours (w/o smooth loss)} denotes the model trained without joint smoothness loss $\mathcal{L}_{\text{smooth}}$ in Eq.~\ref{eq:hungarian-loss} for a snippet of 4 frames as the input.
 The pose scores are lower than our full model, illustrating that contextual information for tracking also helps improve pose estimation.
 However, this model without the smoothness loss still performs better than our model but with 1-frame input, indicating the effectiveness of the spatiotemporal attention model.